LEARNING FROM A MENTOR, NOT A TEACHER

 - Learn more quickly.
 Even though you set the pace, you'll be surprised at how quickly you can learn when you aren't competing with a bunch of other students in the room.

-- Learn more effectively.
+- Get your questions answered.
 In a classroom setting, it's far too easy to miss important points because the teacher doesn't have time to address every question.
 When you have the mentor/teacher all to yourself, you can ask any questions you like—as often as you like.
-Your mentor is there to make sure you understand each point before moving on to the next.
+Your mentor is there to make sure you learn effectively and understand each point before moving on to the next.

 - Learn the tricks of the trade.
 Every successful professional has certain techniques and tricks and secrets that aren't taught in the textbooks.
-Watch and listen, and you'll learn these tricks of the trade.
+Watch and listen, and you too can learn the tricks of the trade.

-- Learn the right way.
+- Learn industry practices.
 We hear it all the time: someone graduates from a trade school, and when they go to work their first job (or perhaps an internship), they have to unlearn almost everything they were taught in school because they find out things aren't done that way in the real world!
-With one-on-one training from a working pro, you learn how things are done in your industry right now—you're on the cutting edge.
+With one-on-one training from a working pro, you learn how things are done in your industry right now.

 At RRFC, we don't just want you to succeed in your studies—we want you to succeed in your career, after you graduate.
-Training you one-one-one with a mentor gives you the very best chance of succeeding at both!
+By training you one-one-one with a mentor and receiving curriculum-backed lessons, you can be well on your way to succeeding at both!